What is astigmatism?

 Think of your eye as a spherical ball.
 Usually, when light enters your eye it bends evenly.
 This creates a sharp image of what you see on the tissues at the back of your inner eye.
 However, if you have astigmatism, your eye is shaped more like an elliptical football.
 As a result, the light is not bent evenly and only one part of the picture is transmitted clearly and in focus.

-Diagnosis & Treatment by Your Eye Doctor in Lewis Center
+Diagnosis & Treatment by Your Eye Doctor

 What is a stigma?